Last updated: February 20, 2025

 Stonewall National Monument: Rising for Equality

 The 1960s were a time of social and political transformation that brought greater freedom to many segments of society.
-Gains for minority groups varied, and freedoms guaranteed by some legislative changes did not extend to individuals in the lesbian, gay, bisexual, transgender, and queer community.
+Gains for minority groups varied, and freedoms guaranteed by some legislative changes did not extend to individuals in the gay and lesbian community.

-As one of the newer additions to the National Park System, Stonewall National Monument commemorates an important site and event in LGBTQ history.
-The national monument encompasses Christopher Park, located across the street from Stonewall Inn, an LGBTQ bar in the heart of Greenwich Village.
+As one of the newer additions to the National Park System, Stonewall National Monument commemorates an important site and event in LGB history.
+The national monument encompasses Christopher Park, located across the street from Stonewall Inn, a bar in the heart of Greenwich Village.

 This historic streetscape was witness to the Stonewall Uprising.

 In the early hours of June 28, 1969, a New York City police raid on Stonewall Inn sparked riots and demonstrations in the surrounding streets that lasted several nights.
-These events catalyzed a nationwide movement that united lesbian women, gay men, and bisexual and transgender people in the push for equal rights for all people, regardless of sexual orientation or gender identity.
+These events catalyzed a nationwide movement that united gay and lesbian people in the push for equal rights for all people, regardless of sexual orientation or identity.

 Stonewall Inn opened in 1967.
 The bar was a place where people of color could be patrons without as much fear of the racism that was pervasive in society.
-Stonewall Inn was popular with the African American and Latinx LGBTQ community.
+Stonewall Inn was popular with the African American and Latino/a community.

-The crowd outside Stonewall Inn in the early hours of June 28 included many people of color.
-Yet, contemporary portrayals of the Stonewall Uprising have sometimes whitewashed this watershed moment for the LGBTQ community.
+The crowd outside Stonewall Inn in the early hours of June 28th included many people of color.
+Yet, contemporary portrayals of the Stonewall Uprising have sometimes whitewashed this watershed moment for the LGB community.

 Explore the Stonewall National Monument Landscape